-Our final day of the Zeiss Victory SF tour started on the bus at 4:30 am, and driving for over three hours to a site well south of Budapest, Hungary.
-A stop at the border provided us with our first good looks at Crested Larks, a common but attractive bird of the fields and roadside edges.
+Our final day of the Zeiss Victory SF tour started on the bus at 4:30 am.
+We drove for over three hours to a site well south of Budapest, Hungary.
+The border stop provided us with our first good looks at Crested Larks.
+These attractive larks commonly inhabit the fields and roadside edges.
 There was little time to look at them though as we continued the long drive.
-Our first stop was a great one though: we parked along a rural road just outside a tiny town where we immediately found several Lesser Grey Shrikes.
-These birds look much like our Loggerhead Shrikes, except they have a warmer tone of grey to the back and crown and show a distinct pinkish wash (photo) to the belly and upper chest.
+Our first stop was a great one.
+We parked along a rural road just outside a tiny town.
+There we immediately found several Lesser Grey Shrikes.
+These birds look much like our Loggerhead Shrikes, except they are warmer grey tone in the back and crown.
+They also show a distinct pinkish wash (photo) to the belly and upper chest.

-A distant, circling pair of eagles, which eventually proved to be Short-toed Eagles, a bird no one expected from this trip.
-They finally circled a little closer, enough to see the characteristic very pale underwings and body on these birds in a scope view.
-We did get close to a tree with several falcon nest boxes in it, and found these five fuzzy chicks in one of them.
+A distant, circling pair of eagles eventually proved to be Short-toed Eagles, a bird no one expected from this trip.
+They finally circled a little closer, enough for a scope view to show the characteristic very pale underwings and body.
+We approached a tree with several nest boxes in it, and found these five fuzzy chicks in one of them.
 We could see the parents bringing food to other nest boxes in a distant copse of trees, and even hear the explosion of begging noises from their chicks.
 The parents of these birds seemed reluctant to come in and feed the chicks, so we backed off and returned to the bus.

 After lunch, we drove to the spot where a known pair of Sakers was in the process of fledging 4 chicks.
-It took a while to locate them on a distant power line trestle, but eventually, we got distant views of at least 4 birds perched and flying.
+It took a while to locate them on a distant power line trestle, but eventually, we saw at least 4 birds perched and flying in the distance.
 Sakers are very large falcons, about as big as our Gyrfalcon, but much browner overall with a heavily barred tail and contrastingly pale head.
-We watched them at rather great distance through fairly severe convection currents, but the flight of one bird from one trestle to the next was distinctly falcon-like – pointed wings and very efficient, covering a large amount of ground without apparent effort with rather languid wingbeats.
+We watched them at great distance through fairly severe convection currents.
+But the flight of one bird from one trestle to the next was distinctly falcon-like – pointed wings and very efficient, covering a large amount of ground without apparent effort with rather languid wingbeats.
 That ended up being our last new bird for the day.

 Magpies perched in nearby trees in town.
 They tend to hang around the towns and civilized areas a bit more, being less common in the wilder areas.
-Thought for many years to be identical to the North American Black-billed Magpie, these European birds are rather smaller and have different calls from our magpies.
+Thought for many years to be identical to our Black-billed Magpie, the European birds are smaller and have different calls.
 If the split isn’t official yet, it will be soon.
-My last new bird of the trip was a gorgeous little male Linnet, glimpsed at the top of a nearby pine outside my balcony while I was finishing packing.
-The Linnet is another of Europe’s numerous small and beautiful little finches, closely related to our goldfinches, Pine Siskin and redpolls.
+I spied a gorgeous male Linnet on top of a nearby pine outside my balcony as I finished packing.
+The Linnet is another of Europe’s numerous beautiful little finches, related to our goldfinches, Pine Siskin and redpolls.
 The male has a pale grey head with red forehead and upper breast, rusty back and flanks and white undertail – just lovely.